Courtess History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
+The name Courtess was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 It comes from refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Courtess family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Courtess History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Courtess research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Courtess History in all our PDF Extended History products and printed products wherever possible.

 Courtess Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Curtis, Curtiss, Curtyss, Curtys, Curtess, Curtes, Cortes, Cortis and many more.

 Early Notables of the Courtess family (pre 1700)